jerryjuiceme/kafka-prefect-connector/Readme.md

 ![Prefect Deployments](static/deployments_screenshot.png)

 **2\.
 Send a Kafka Message**
 Use the Gradio Admin Panel to simulate an event.
 Select a topic (e.g., `event-topic-1`) and send a JSON payload.

+> _Note: In our demo, we're using string as a payload.
+In a real-world scenario, you would likely use a more complex data structure._

 _URL:_ http://127.0.0.1:7860/

 ![Message Panel](static/gradio_panel_screenshot.png)